fisherdog1/libghw-util/README.md

 Offset 15 must be zero.

 ## Types Section
+The types section contains information highly specific to VHDL's type system.
+It can handle arrays, records, subtypes thereof, enums, and physical types.
+All strings used in this section are pointers into the strings section.

 ## Hierarchy Section
 The hierarchy section starts with a 16 byte header.
 The first 4 bytes must be zero.
 A 4 byte number of "scopes" follows, then an 4 byte number of signals.
 Then a 4 byte number of *basic* signals.
 This is the number of signals when all signals are dismantled into scalars, I.e. records and arrays taken apart into individual signals.
 This last value is nbr_sigs and will be important for the CYC section.
 One ghw_sig is callocated for each of these signals, plus an extra to act like a null terminator.